-- Content: - The name and contact information, including address, phone, and email address, of the Complainant, and, to the best of Complainant's knowledge, the name and address of the current owner of the registration.

-- The name and contact information, including address, phone, and email address of any person authorized to act on behalf of Complainant.. - A statement of the nature of the dispute, which must include: - The particular restrictions in the Registry Agreement with which the registry operator is failing to comply; and - A detailed explanation of how the registry operator's failure to comply with the identified restrictions has caused harm to the complainant. - A statement that the proceedings are not being brought for any improper purpose. - Complaints will be limited to 5,000 words or 20 pages, whichever is less, excluding attachments. - Any supporting documents should be filed with the Complaint. - At the same time the Complaint is filed, the Complainant will pay a nonrefundable filing fee in the amount set in accordance with the applicable RRDRP provider rules.
-In the event that the filing fee is not paid within10 days of the receipt of the Complaint by the RRDRP, the Complaint will be dismissed without prejudice.
+- The name and contact information, including address, phone, and email address, of the Complainant, and, to the best of Complainant's knowledge, the name and address of the current owner of the registration. - The name and contact information, including address, phone, and email address of any person authorized to act on behalf of Complainant.. - A statement of the nature of the dispute, which must include: - The particular restrictions in the Registry Agreement with which the registry operator is failing to comply; and - A detailed explanation of how the registry operator's failure to comply with the identified restrictions has caused harm to the complainant. - A statement that the proceedings are not being brought for any improper purpose. - Complaints will be limited to 5,000 words or 20 pages, whichever is less, excluding attachments, unless the Provider determines that additional material is necessary. - Any supporting documents should be filed with the Complaint. - At the same time the Complaint is filed, the Complainant will pay a nonrefundable filing fee in the amount set in accordance with the applicable RRDRP provider rules.
+In the event that the filing fee is not paid within 10 days of the receipt of the Complaint by the RRDRP, the Complaint will be dismissed without prejudice.